-- Use confidential information only for legitimate Wells Fargo business purposes and not for your personal gain or to compete with Wells Fargo. - Protect confidential information you acquire through your employment or service with Wells Fargo in accordance with Information Security Policy standards. - Never discuss confidential information when others might be able to overhear you. - Customer information requires special care-do not disclose it to anyone outside Wells Fargo except when required by law, or in accordance with our privacy policies and customer agreements. - Keep team members' and customers' personal information safe and secure and only share it with those who have a legitimate Wells Fargo business need to know. - Report the loss or unauthorized disclosure of confidential information to the Security Response Center at 1-877-494-WELLS (1-877-494-9355), option 3, 001-480-437-7599 for international callers who do not have 877 service, or send an email to CompromisedData@wellsfargo.com.
+- Use confidential information only for legitimate Wells Fargo business purposes and not for your personal gain or to compete with Wells Fargo. - Protect confidential information you acquire through your employment or service with Wells Fargo in accordance with business and Information Security policies and procedures. - Never discuss confidential information when others might be able to overhear you. - Customer information requires special care-do not disclose it to anyone outside Wells Fargo except in accordance with applicable privacy policies and customer agreements, as required or permitted by law. - Keep team members' and customers' personal information safe and secure and only share it with those who have a legitimate Wells Fargo business need to know. - Report the loss or unauthorized use or disclosure of confidential information to the Security Response Center at 1-877-494-WELLS (1-877-494-9355), option 3; 001-480-437-7599 for international callers who do not have 877 service; or send an email to CompromisedData@wellsfargo.com.